 Being pregnant can be more expensive than you imagine.
 Firstly there is the cost of those exotic foods you need to buy to fulfill the weird cravings, and then all the massages you need to spend money on (not for the woman, but for the man who is so tired and sore from giving his lady daily back and shoulder rubs).
 Jokes aside, pregnancy can be seen as a time to indulge.
 Yes, I realise I am about to enter shaky ground here, however I can assure you I wrote this bit with Claudia’s input and I totally acknowledge that a man can never appreciate the aches, fatigue, nausea, insomnia, pain and changes to the body that all come with being pregnant.
 It is fine to indulge and there are many ways you can do so.
 But please keep those indulgences within your means and remember that your financial situation is about to change.
-Yes, hearing your baby’s heartbeat is one of the most wonderful sounds expectant parents can experience, but is it really necessary to spend $80 on a monitor so you can hear it at home?
+Yes, hearing your baby’s heartbeat is one of the most wonderful sounds expectant parents can experience, but is it really necessary to spend $100 on a fetal doppler so you can hear it at home?

 You will need regular doctor and hospital/midwife visits, ultrasounds, blood tests and possibly other scans.
 Even when you go public, unless you hold a concession card, there will be some expense to you.